-Emmanuelle Joseph-Dailly, an expert in managerial transformation and work organisations at the Julhiet Sterwen Research Lab, explains that when people are far from one other, their relationships with each other change.
+Emmanuelle Joseph-Dailly, an expert in managerial transformation and work organizations at the Julhiet Sterwen Research Lab, explains that when people are far from one other, their relationships with each other change.
 Consequently, “distance deprives us of an immense amount of information about the other person: their mood, their well-being, their state of mind.
 All the information we would get from non-verbal communication,” she said.
-When our exchanges are virtual, signals that can enrich our projects, including some sub-conscious ones, are not there.
+When our exchanges are virtual, signals that can enrich our projects, including some subconscious ones, are not there.

 Moreover, “everything that is part of that structure disappears.
 Those famous ideas that come to us, by chance, because they mirror something else, no longer have their place.
 The unplanned discussions that enrich our creativity no longer happen because everything has been planned out,” she said.
 Few conversations are improvised or happen without a goal set beforehand when teams are dispersed.
 This hyper-predictability reduces the chances of serendipity—when unexpected discoveries happen by chance—which often occurs during a conversation.
-To encourage serendipity, organisations need to foster curiosity in their staff and encourage random interactions, a combination that encourages new ideas and innovation.
+To encourage serendipity, organizations need to foster curiosity in their staff and encourage random interactions, a combination that encourages new ideas and innovation.

 The challenges around knowledge transmission in the time of teleworking

 Laurent Taskin, who is a doctor of economics and management science, and a professor of management at the Louvain School of Management in Belgium, warns of the risk of social exclusion linked to working remotely.
-The fewer interactions there are, the more we see common language and codes disappear.
+The fewer interactions there are, the more we see common languages and codes disappear.
 Yet this is what guarantees collaboration and the exchange of knowledge.
 The risk?
-A rise in “islands of information” leading to a loss of productivity.
-According to an MIT/Deloitte study, the most successful companies all have one thing in common: they have undertaken a major change in the way they think of knowledge within their organisation.
+A rise in “islands of information” leads to a loss of productivity.
+According to an MIT/Deloitte study, the most successful companies all have one thing in common: they have undertaken a major change in the way they think of knowledge within their organization.

-Anne-Julie Le Serviget, the product owner and talent acquisition manager at Betomorrow, a creative, design and development agency, agrees that “the link with the team is at the heart of concerns, especially for newcomers, but also for young people.
+Anne-Julie Le Serviget, the product owner and talent acquisition manager at Betomorrow, a creative, design, and development agency, agrees that “the link with the team is at the heart of concerns, especially for newcomers, but also for young people.
 The @WorkAnyWhere survey, carried out by Choose My Company during the lockdown, has highlighted this feeling of reinforced isolation among the youngest among us.
 Belonging to a team and the development of peer support are thus big issues.”

-A lack of communication can create a social divide within an organisation.
+A lack of communication can create a social divide within an organization.
 This needs to be bridged by various means that facilitate the circulation of specific knowledge, such as business skills, but also tacit knowledge, such as interpersonal skills.

 Sharing different kinds of knowledge: what are the key mechanisms?

-Choose the right tool: intuitive, community-based and collaborative
+Choose the right tool: intuitive, community-based, and collaborative

 SkillAgora, for example, is a web and mobile application developed by Betomorrow that encourages meetings for the exchange of knowledge within companies.
 Its aim?
 “To bring people together and spread their knowledge.
 With the application, anyone can register for the sessions that are offered and follow their progress.
 But they can also suggest topics and lead sessions,” said Le Serviget.
-The application, which has positioned itself as the Netflix of training, offers sessions by program or the most popular topics and trends based on data collected in real time, for example.
+The application, which has positioned itself as the Netflix of training, offers sessions by program or the most popular topics and trends based on data collected in real-time, for example.
 “You don’t need to have a strong digital maturity to use it.
 It’s been ergonomically designed to align with codes that have become universal with regular usage,” she said.